hastega/Loki/README.md

 ## Next Implementations

-- Implementing webSocket

-- Implementing other methods for local database and redis (?)
+- Define and implemen response for other methods in cache server

 - API definition from JSON-OpenAPI